Quotients of $S^2\times{S^2}$: Introduction

+An \emph{isometry} of two such quadruples is an isomorphism on $\pi_1$, $\pi_2$ inducing an isometry of the equivariant intersection forms, and respecting the $k$-invariants.

-The statement about the quadratic 2-types was proved in \cite[Chapter 12, \S6]{Hillman:2002}.
+The first statement in Theorem B about the quadratic 2-types was proved in \cite[Chapter 12, \S6]{Hillman:2002}, but the homotopy classification is new.
+We use the invariants of \cite{Hambleton:1978} and \cite{Kim:1990} to determine which homotopy types contain closed manifolds.
 The homeomorphism classification appears difficult: all we can say at this stage is that in each case the TOP structure set has 8 members, so that there are between 6 and 24 homeomorphism types of such manifolds, of which half are not stably smoothable.
-To resolve this ambiguity, more information is needed about self-homotopy equivalences.
+To resolve this ambiguity, more information is needed about self homotopy equivalences.